Yashomati07/Dog-Activity-Tracker/README.md

 2. Upload the code to an ESP32 board (or run in simulation mode without hardware).
 3. Observe activity logs and classifications through Serial Monitor.

 > **Note**: Physical hardware was not used; data is simulated, and TensorFlow Lite integration remains as placeholders due to lack of a labeled dataset.
-But you can make some modifications in it and use on hardware setup also.
-If you want to know how please contact me.

 ## Future Work
 - **Hardware Integration**: Implement with real QMI8658 accelerometer/gyroscope.